PARADISE ISLAND, Bahamas — The Arizona Wildcats didn’t just lose every game in the Battle 4 Atlantis.

 That is, lost.

-Stumbling appropriately on the court considering the name of their Bahamian host resort, the second-ranked Wildcats completed a shocking trifecta of losses when Purdue (5-2) beat them 89-64 Friday in the seventh-place game of the Battle 4 Atlantis.
-Arizona (3-3) also lost to North Carolina State on Wednesday and to SMU on Thursday.
+Stumbling appropriately through their Bahamian resort for three days, the second-ranked Wildcats completed a shocking trifecta of losses when Purdue beat them 89-64 Friday in the seventh-place game of the Battle 4 Atlantis.
+Arizona also lost to North Carolina State on Wednesday and to SMU on Thursday.

-The defensively challenged Wildcats allowed Purdue to slice them up for open 3-pointers and cuts to the basket alike.
-Purdue shot 57.4 percent from the field and hit 11 of 22 3-pointers while also outrebounding Arizona 37-27.
+On Friday, the defensively challenged Wildcats allowed Purdue to slice them up for open 3-pointers and cuts to the basket alike.
+Purdue shot 57.4 percent from the field and hit 11 of 22 3-pointers.

 However, the Wildcats did get a spark of life from freshman Brandon Randolph, who scored 13 of his 17 points in the second half, when the game was all but over.
 Randolph shot 7 for 11 from the field.

 Arizona wing Allonzo Trier had by far his worst game of the season, after playing spectacularly at McKale Center in the Wildcats' first three games.
 He scored 20 or more over his first five games, but had just eight points on 3-for-10 shooting on Friday and turned the ball over four times.

 The trio of losses are highly unusual for a second-ranked team, which Arizona became when the AP Top 25 poll was released Monday.
 Louisville lost three in a row during the 1986-87 season in the Great Alaska Shootout, then fell out of the poll and went unranked the rest of the season.

 The Wildcats previously had lost three straight under UA coach Sean Miller only during his first season at UA, in 2009-10.
 Arizona lost to Vanderbilt, UNLV and Oklahoma in nonconference play that season and also lost to Oregon State, ASU and Cal in consecutive Pac-10 games.